pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ##Coding Advocacy:
-####An Introduction to Quantitative, Visual & Computational Analyses of Supreme Court Oral Arguments & Suggestions for Further Research
+####An Introduction to Quantitative, Visual & Computational Analyses of Supreme Court Oral Argument

 >The object of our study, then, is prediction, the prediction of the incidence of the public force through the instrumentality of the courts.